kmh52826-collab/recsys-evolution-comet/README.md

 ---

 ### 1.4 Detailed Implementation & Lab Report (PyTorch Experiment Summary)
-In this experiment, a comprehensive 17-chapter technical investigation was conducted, covering data preprocessing pipeline design, PyTorch model layer implementation, hyperparameter optimization, and ranking evaluation metric analysis.
+In this experiment, a comprehensive 16-chapter technical investigation was conducted, covering data preprocessing pipeline design, PyTorch model layer implementation, hyperparameter configuration, and ranking evaluation metric analysis.

 * **Framework & Dataset**: PyTorch 2.x + Cornac 2.3.5 / Synthetic Data (Power-law distribution, 1,000 Users, 500 Items, 15,000 Interactions, Density 3%)
-* **Core Implementation Logic**: Custom implementation of the $32 \times 32$ Interaction Map generation module via `Outer Product` and the `Multi-layer 2D CNN` forward pass pipeline.
+* **Core Implementation Logic**: Custom implementation of ConvNCF's $32 \times 32$ Interaction Map generation module via `Outer Product`, and the history-embedding-map-based `Multi-layer 2D CNN` forward pass pipeline of the COMET variant.
+* **📌 COMET Implementation Scope**: The COMET used in this experiment is a simplified COMET-style variant.
+It applies a 3-layer 2D CNN with max-pooling to a single user-side history map (the 10 most recent items + the target item), and does not include the paper's item-side embedding map or the step that enriches user and item embeddings.
+The COMET results below therefore reflect this simplified variant, not the performance of the original model.
 * **🔗 Full Lab Report (Source Code)**: A rigorous Jupyter Notebook technical analysis report covering everything from background theories of these models to final architectural conclusions.
 ## 🔗 **[Full Report: comet_deep_dive.ipynb](model-experiments/comet_deep_dive.ipynb)**

 ---

 ## SECTION 2.
-Structural Limitations of COMET
+Training Failure Analysis & Structural Limitations
-> After directly implementing SOTA models and conducting a 5-Epoch benchmark test on synthetic data, the following **structural limitations along with quantitative figures** were clearly derived.
+> After directly implementing SOTA models and conducting a 5-Epoch benchmark test on synthetic data, the following **training failure and structural limitations** were derived.

 ### 2.1 Experimental Results & Empirical Discovery